 Edward J. Palumbo

-If you live in or near a farming or ranching community, crops and livestock are among the foundations of your area’s livelihood, local economy and a part of life, but there are other elements of nature that oppose your efforts, devour your profits, waste your labor, threaten your livestock or damage your equipment.
-We call these “vermin” or, more colloquially, “varmints”, and they came in various sizes and appetites.
+If you live in or near a farming or ranching community, crops and livestock are among the foundations of your area’s livelihood, local economy and a part of life, but there are other elements of animals and insects in nature that oppose your efforts, devour your profits, waste your labor, threaten your livestock or damage your equipment.
+We call these animals “vermin” or, more colloquially, “varmints”, and they came in various sizes and appetites.

-A varmint may be a rat, mouse, fox, coyote, snake, wolf, weasel or other pest or predator, including a broad spectrum of insects, that eat the crops or infest the livestock; however, for our purpose, we will discuss those creatures that we can class as “small game animals” that can be dispatched with a firearm.
+A varmint may be a rat, mouse, fox, coyote, snake, wolf, weasel or other pest or predator, that eat the crops or infest or affect the livestock; however, for our purpose, we will discuss those creatures that we can class as “small game animals” that can be dispatched with a firearm.

 An urbanite sees a grasshopper and finds it a curious example of insect life.
 Multiply that grasshopper by many thousands, and they are a plague.
 Priorities change when you’re responsible for farm loans, equipment maintenance, veterinary bills and wages.
-I won’t reduce it to purely financial terms, but I understand the ranchers’ angst when a cluster of legislators wearing three-piece suits makes laws that directly affect farms and ranches.
-However well-intended, the legislators apparently do not have to suffer the consequences of many of the laws and regulations.
+I won’t reduce it to purely financial terms, but I understand the ranchers’ angst when a cluster of legislators in a state capitol, wearing three-piece suits, makes laws that directly affect farms and ranches.
+However well-intended, the legislators apparently do not have to suffer the consequences of many of the laws and regulations they promote.

 Whenever we plan a varmint trip, I usually bring two to five rifles with me and reach for the one that suits the situation best, much as a golfer will choose the best club for situation.
 If I was limited by resource or choice to one rifle, I’d probably choose a light .222 Rem or .223 bolt action, but colleagues may disagree and it is that exercise of choice that adds to the interest, social dynamic and humor on a weekend in the field.